AgregoreWeb/website/blog/2024/01/code-editor-retrospective.md

 ## Reflecting on the Journey 🎉

 ### Original Objective and Outcome 🎯
-The goal was to create an introductory tutorial for building a real-time, jjsfiddle/codepen type, browser-based code editor using Agregore, focusing on simplicity and beginner-friendliness.
-The tutorial aimed to cover HTML, CSS, and JavaScript essentials, along with an introduction to decentralized web protocols.
-The code editor allows for uploading to and fetching the code from both IPFS and Hypercore.
-The end result is a functional code editor that meet these criteria while providing a web app that interacts with the decentralized web.
+The goal was to create an introductory tutorial for building a real-time, browser-based code editor similar to platforms like jsfiddle or codepen, using Agregore.
+Focusing on simplicity and beginner-friendliness, the tutorial aimed to cover HTML, CSS, and JavaScript essentials, along with an introduction to decentralized web protocols.
+The end result is a functional code editor that facilitates interaction with IPFS and Hypercore, aligning well with these objectives.

 ### Achievements and Evolution 📈
 - Successfully developed a real-time code editor that interacts with IPFS and Hypercore.